raihan-778/mongoose_class_01/reademe.md/mongoDB_aggrigation.md

     {$project: {age:1,favouriteColor:1}}
     ])

-- Here in aggrigation process if you defind the project stage before match stage and filter some filed, after filteration project stage remove the filtered filed so that if you want to match such kind of filed which is filterd by project method then you can not get tha matched resuelt /\*
+- Here in aggrigation process if you defined the project stage before match stage and filter some filed, after filteration project stage remove the filtered filed so that if you want to match such kind of filed which is filterd by project method then you can not get tha matched resuelt /\*

 # db.practice_data.aggregate([